ComfyUI Extension: Luminance Stack Processor

 🔬 How It Works

-The nodes feature our Radiance Fusion Algorithm as the default, plus traditional algorithms for compatibility:
+The nodes feature the Radiance Fusion Algorithm as the default, plus traditional algorithms for compatibility:

 - Takes Multiple Exposures: Input 3 or 5 bracketed exposure images (EV-4 to EV+4)

-- Selects HDR Algorithm: Choose Radiance Fusion (our custom algorithm) or traditional methods
+- Selects HDR Algorithm: Choose Radiance Fusion (custom algorithm) or traditional methods

 - Processes HDR Data: Merges exposures using advanced mathematical operations preserving full dynamic range